SocGen turns axe to investment bank weak spots

 Analysts saw the strategy as a way to drop out of businesses where dollar funding is key, as that has been a problem area in recent months, and some thought the bank could go further to deal with costs in CIB.

-After a difficult second quarter for bond trading that stung even market leaders such as Goldman Sachs (GS.N), banks are shedding jobs by the thousands in fixed income as well as in equities.
+After a difficult second quarter for bond trading that stung even market leaders such as Goldman Sachs, banks are shedding jobs by the thousands in fixed income as well as in equities.

 "They are behind the curve on the cost-cutting front," said one London banking analyst, who declined to be named.